-OahuMPO is required to conduct a competitive application process for the use of TA Set-Aside funds; eligible applicants include tribal governments, local governments, transit agencies, school districts, and a new eligibility for nonprofit organizations responsible for local transportation safety programs.
-The Act also newly allows OahuMPO to use up to half of its portion of suballocated TA Set-Aside funds for any STBG-eligible purpose (but still subject to the TA-wide requirement for competitive selection of projects).
+The OahuMPO is required to conduct a competitive application process for the use of TA Set-Aside funds.
+Eligible applicants include tribal governments, local governments, transit agencies, school districts, and a new eligibility for nonprofit organizations responsible for local transportation safety programs.
+The FAST Act also newly allows the OahuMPO to use up to half of its portion of suballocated TA Set-Aside funds for any STBG-eligible purpose (but still subject to the TA-wide requirement for competitive selection of projects).

 Ala Wai Bridge

 The Ala Wai Bridge will be a new pedestrian and bicycle crossing of the Ala Wai Canal, connecting the Waikiki, McCully, and Moiliili neighborhoods; businesses; parks; schools; and recreational activities.
 The project also includes a pedestrian and bicycle connection to University Avenue.
 The project will connect the Ala Wai Blvd. pedestrian promenade and bicycle facility in Waikiki to Ala Wai Neighborhood Park, a multiuse path, and McCully-Moiliili neighborhoods on the mauka side of the canal.
 The project location map can be found in the full project submittal (link to the project submittals is located below).
 The proposed project is a cable-stayed design, the first of its kind in Hawaii, with an asymmetric configuration that uses a main concrete tower sited on the mauka side of the canal.
 Lighting would be incorporated on the bridge deck, cables, and bridge design features.
 The bridge would be approximately 20 feet wide to comfortably accommodate people walking and bicycling.
 This project will also connect with planned complete streets improvements on University Avenue and Ala Wai Boulevard.